2022 East High School shooting: Investigation

 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) of Kansas City arrived on the scene and provided assistance in the investigation.
 Other agencies assisting with the investigation included: the Iowa State Patrol (ISP), the Polk County Sheriff's Office, the FBI, and the Des Moines Public Schools Department of Public Safety.
 Multiple search warrants were executed, and six guns were recovered.
 By March 30, several teenagers were arrested in connection with the shooting.
-In September one of the teens pled guilty to second-degree murder as part of a plea bargain.
-In November, Kevin Martinez, one of the car drivers, after pleading guilty to two charges of intimidation with a dangerous weapon was sentenced to a total of 20 years in prison.
-In February 2023, Romeo Perdomo was sentenced to life with parole after pleading guilty to first degree murder.